Should I buy the the Firenze Card to visit Florence?

 Our conclusions vary depending on various factors.
 It isn't possible to say "yes, the card is worth it" or "no, it isn't" for all situations, it really depends on each individual/family case: how many in the family unit, your nationality, ages, what you were planning on visiting.
 So read carefully below to decide whether it makes sense for you or not!

 COST: Most people want to visit the two major museums in Florence, the Uffizi and Accademia.
 These are the ones with the longest lines, especially in the summer, and on Tuesdays and in the mornings year round.
 Ticket cost can vary: if there is an exhibition taking place in the museum, you HAVE to pay the higher ticket price that includes the exhibit, no choice about it.
 If you also decide to book tickets ahead of time, you HAVE to pay a booking fee to the museum as well as the commission to the reseller selling tickets online.
 So the Uffizi and Accademia can cost an average of €15-22 each, no matter what the museum says the ticket cost is.
 Are you only interested in visiting one or both of these two museums?
-Then the Firenze Card is NOT worth the 72 euros.
+Then the Firenze Card is NOT worth the 72 euros (since buying tickets online for each museum at the most will be around 45 euro).

 LINES: Again, major lines are at the same two museums – Uffizi and Accademia.
 Other museums might have a line at a certain time of the day but generally they move quickly.
 Also, I've seen a separate entrance for Firenze Card holders at the Uffizi and Accademia, not at the other museums.
 In this case, it IS a benefit to have the card if you're planning to visit these two museums for sure.

 Museums: At its introduction in 2011, the card included about 33 museums.
-In 2013, the list includes 60 museums, practically the majority of attractions in Florence, including the Duomo complex and Palazzo Strozzi.
+In 2013, the list includes 60 museums, practically the majority of attractions in Florence, including the Duomo complex and Palazzo Strozzi which were are not part of the major museum systems in Florence.
 Again, the high number of museums is great: but how many can you realistically visit in 72 hours?
 In my proposed jam-packed 3 days in Florence itinerary, I managed to include 12, two of which are free.
-If you did follow this itinerary and bought tickets for each separately, you could spend from € 70 to 88,50, depending on when you visit Florence (including cost for prebooked tickets to the Uffizi and Accademia).
+If you did follow this itinerary and bought tickets for each separately, you could more or less spend about the same amount (from € 70 to 88,50) since it depends on when you visit Florence (whether there are temporary exhibits at the museums at the time) and that includes the cost for prebooked tickets to the Uffizi and Accademia.

 Should I buy the Card online?